davidsmcdonald/Tracklight_app/README.md

 additions.
 Nonetheless, it was a fun challenge and exciting to get up and running!

+The app itself can be downloaded at the google play store (as internal testing) here: https://play.google.com/apps/testing/com.dsmllt.lltracker

 This repository holds the android application and server functionality, while the web application is separately located here: https://github.com/davidsmcdonald/lltracker